Kyza/Khub/Libraries/KSS/README.md

 # KSS

 # This README.md is not up to date.
-# While it still gives the basica purpose of KSS,
+# While it still gives the basic purpose of KSS,
 # it is not finished and does not cover the extent of what KSS will be.

 ## Easy CSS for BetterDiscord.